mcombeau/ft_transcendance/notes.md

   - Error in back if token expired => handle it
   - too many options contextMenu in dms

+- Chats

+  - Backend check what happens if a user changes usernames + recreates DM with someone

 - Appearance

   - css for lobby play